 As late as the 1940s, it was still possible to find “Whites Only” signs on businesses in the North.
-Segregated schools and neighborhoods existed, and even after World War II, black activists reported hostile reactions when blacks attempted to move into white neighborhoods.
+Segregated schools and neighborhoods existed, and even after World War II, Black activists reported hostile reactions when Black people attempted to move into white neighborhoods.

 Segregation and the Public Works Administration

 The Public Works Administration’s efforts to build housing for people displaced during the Great Depression focused on homes for white families in white communities.
 Only a small portion of houses was built for Black families, and those were limited to segregated Black communities.

 In some cities, previously integrated communities were torn down by the PWA and replaced by segregated projects.
 The reason given for the policy was that Black families would bring down property values.

 Starting in the 1930s, the Federal Home Loan Bank Board and the Home Owners' Loan Corporation conspired to create maps with marked areas considered bad risks for mortgages in a practice known as “red-lining.”
 The areas marked in red as “hazardous” typically outlined Black neighborhoods.
 This kind of mapping concentrated poverty as (mostly Black) residents in red-lined neighborhoods had no access or only very expensive access to loans.

 The practice did not begin to end until the 1970s.
 Then, in 2008, a system of “reverse red-lining,” which extended credit on unfair terms with subprime loans, created a higher rate of foreclosure in Black neighborhoods during the housing crisis.